 Snacking isn’t a bad option either, as our guilty pleasure snacks are just a few steps away from Flo’s at the Cozy Cones.
 They have a Garlic Bagel Twist that Melissa would run through a brick wall for.
-The bread cones are also good and a decent value but may be a bit hardy for the morning.
+The bread cones are also good and a decent value but may be a bit heavy in the morning.
 If you can handle it, more power to you.

-Still, if you are looking to save money and/or don’t really care about breakfast then skip this step.
-Honestly, that’s what we usually do here.
+Still, if you are looking to save money and/or don’t really care about breakfast then skip this step and have something at the hotel or on the way to the park.
+Honestly, that’s what we usually do to save some money.

 FastPasses and Explore Grizzly Peak

 After a whirlwind early morning, it’s time for the most peaceful land in the park – Grizzly Peak.
 There are three attractions here and we recommend them all.
 Soarin’ and Grizzly River Run are the two big attractions in this land and both have FastPass.
 If it’s hot, FastPass Grizzly River Run.
 If not, go for Soarin’.
 Walk on to the other attraction, assuming the wait is around half an hour or less.